 This measurement reporting delay excludes any delay caused by no SL resources for UE to send the measurement report.

-The reported SL PRS-RSRP measurement values contained in measurement reports shall be based on the measurement report mapping requirements specified in clauses TBD.
+The reported SL PRS-RSRP measurement values contained in measurement reports shall be based on the measurement report mapping requirements specified in clause 10.4A.3.1.

-The SL PRS-RSRP measurements performed and reported according to this section shall meet the SL PRS-RSRP measurement accuracy requirements in clause TBD, for each measured SL-PRS resource.
+The SL PRS-RSRP measurements performed and reported according to this section shall meet the SL PRS-RSRP measurement accuracy requirements in clause 10.4A.3.2, for each measured SL-PRS resource.

 12A.3.5 Measurements Period Requirements